depaulats/MARRIO_genomics/map.md

 However, to map the filtered reads against the rDNA reference, you will have to edit the command above.
 Do it with panache!!

+You can also run FastQC to assess quality parameters from mapped reads, as you did during [filtering](https://github.com/depaulats/MARRIO_genomics/blob/main/clean.md)

-If you want to use a different mapper, such as [Bowtie2](https://github.com/BenLangmead/bowtie2), you can check the Mitogenomes repository [here](https://github.com/depaulats/Mitogenomes/blob/main/bowtie2_mapping.md).
+If you want to use a different mapper, such as [Bowtie2](https://github.com/BenLangmead/bowtie2), you can check the Mitogenomes repository [here](https://github.com/depaulats/Mitogenomes/blob/main/bowtie2_mapping.md) for further instructions.

 Now that you have the filtered reads mapped to a reference, you can [assembly the reads](https://github.com/depaulats/MARRIO_genomics/blob/main/assemble.md).

 Or you can go back to the [tutorials](https://github.com/depaulats/MARRIO_genomics/blob/main/tutorials.md).